axenov/politik-news/README.md

 We clawled out data from various German news sites using [news-please library](https://github.com/fhamborg/news-please).
 After that we manually cleaned the data and labeled it using [Medienkompass](https://medienkompass.org/).
 Data is organised as [HuggingFace nlp library](https://github.com/huggingface/nlp) dataset.

-Due to the copyright issues we can not publish the data, but soon we will published the list of urls you can use to build this dataset by your own.
+Due to the copyright issues we can not publish the data, but provided the list of urls you can use to build this dataset by your own.
+To download all the data run:

+'''python
+NewsPlease.from_file('data/urls.txt')
+'''

+Then run (under development):
+'''
+python preprocess.ty -data_folder='path/to/your/downloaded/data'
+'''

 Our system uses German BERT from [HuggingFace Transformers library](https://github.com/huggingface/transformers) as the pre-trained model to fine-tune.